Psycojoker/gitableHost_yunohost/README.md

 - server then uses a hook to sync to /home/yunohost.app/gitable/githost/

 ### does it work yet?
-- -No-  kinda, yesh but still beta
+- -No-  kinda, but still beta

 Makes use of the following scripts
 - post-receive.sh